 Contributed by De Wet & Jin from Museum of Wander

-Watching a Kecak fire dance while in Ubud is one of the cultural highlights of Bali and should not be missed.
+Watching a Kecak fire dance while in Ubud is one of the most unique things to do in Ubud for culture enthusiasts and should not be missed.

 The Kecak tells the story of the Ramayana.
 Prince Rama and his wife are strolling in the forest when the evil Rawhana kidnaps his wife.
 The prince seeks help from the Monkey king, and the show portrays the battle between the monkeys and Rawhana.
 Balinese Kecak dance is also called a trance dance, as the troupe of monkey-men seems to enter another realm as they chant cak-cak-cak-kecak uninterrupted for the entire duration of the show.